 66% waitlist reduction from first appointment to diagnosis with QbTest

-The clinical team collected quantitative data, comparing the number of appointments within the ADHD assessment pathway before and after the implementation of QbTest, the number of school observations, along with additional data.
-Results showed:
+The neurodevelopmental service at Achieving for Children introduced digital ADHD testing as a one-year pilot program to evaluate efficiencies.
+The clinical team collected quantitative data, comparing the number of appointments within the ADHD assessment pathway before and after the implementation of Qbtesting, as well as the number of school observations and additional data.

 • 88% of clinicians reported increased confidence in giving a diagnosis